Honnavar, The Untouched Paradise

-The secret waterfall that truly feels like you’re suddenly in Bali, is hidden in a small forest along the coast line.
+This is the secret waterfall that truly feels like you’re suddenly in Bali.
+It is hidden in a small forest along the coast line.
 Interestingly, the waterfall is right behind the Apsarakonda Monastery – which is also worth visiting.
-The water is shallow and very safe to play in.
+Althought the water is shallow, it is very safe to play in.
 Also, there’s no trouble of leeches.

-Tip: Best time to visit the Apsarakonda falls is in the early hours of the morning – you might have the whole place to yourself, like we did.
+Tip: Best time to visit the Apsarakonda falls is in the early hours of the morning.
+You may have the whole place to yourself like we did.

 Sharavathi Hanging Bridge

 Located about 15 minutes away from Honnavar town, this Hanging Bridge is a famous landmark because of its beautiful, green surroundings.
-The bridge was build over the Sharavathi River in Upponi village.
-Here, you can even request for boating during the tourist season (Sep – May).
+The bridge was built over the Sharavathi River in Upponi village.
+You can even request for boating during the tourist season (Sep – May).

-Honnavar is made up of many smaller riverine islands and sometimes, villages spread over multiple islands.
+Honnavar is made up of many smaller riverine islands.
+However, some individual villages spread over multiple islands.
 One of the largest villages there is Mavinkurve.
 It is the starting point for Backwater Kayaking and the Sharavathi Railway Bridge.
 Here, you can enjoy a nice walk in the old streets admiring traditional thatched-roof huts, colourful houses and pristine greenery.
 Once you step here, you’ll also notice how its got a little bit of a South Goa vibe to it.

 Tip: Make sure to visit the famous Mavinakurve railway tunnel.

 Another equally green, but less popular spot is Devaramote Island.
 In the mornings, you can see clouds floating gently above the coconut tree cover of the villageMostly inhabited by locals, you may not find any restaurants or cafes here.
 But if you are lucky, a local could guide you to feasting on some fresh seafood!
 It is located east of Mavinakurve.
-Visit Devaramote by boat.
+We recommend to visit Devaramote by boat.